torvalds/linux/Documentation/filesystems/nfs/nfs41-server.rst

 kernels must turn 4.1 on or off *before* turning support for version 4 on or off; rpc.nfsd does this correctly.)

-The NFSv4 minorversion 1 (NFSv4.1) implementation in nfsd is based on RFC 5661.
+The NFSv4 mianalrversion 1 (NFSv4.1) implementation in nfsd is based on RFC 5661.

 From the many new features in NFSv4.1 the current implementation